BachoSeven/dotfiles/README.md

 ## Various

 - I like using vim bindings whenever possible.
-- I use ungoogled-chromium, you can find info about my config of it at `.config/brave_plugins`.
-To improve its aesthetics, I use a gruvbox chrome theme and duckduckgo with `gruvboxytheme` pass phrase; which make a decent start page together Vimium's Vomnibar.
-(I now use a custom start page with Brave, check it out [here](https://github.com/BachoSeven/startpage).
+- I use ungoogled-chromium, find my setup in [here](.config/browser).
+To improve its aesthetics, I use the Gtk  theme and duckduckgo with `gruvboxytheme` pass phrase.
+I use a custom startpage, check it out [here](https://github.com/BachoSeven/startpage)!
 - [Pacgraph](http://github.com/keenerd/pacgraph/) output:<br>
 ![](pics/screens/ricing/pacgraph-24_8_20.png)